Don't Know What's Cool Anymore: Media appearances

 Following the album's release, on 3 November Danish radio station DR P7 Mix dedicated a whole day of programming to the band.
-The broadcast totaled seven hours and culminated in a live performance of "Don't Know What's Cool Anymore" in full, followed by hits "DJ", "The Spell" and "Fascination."
+The broadcast totaled seven hours and culminated in a live performance of "Don't Know What's Cool Anymore" in full, followed by hits "DJ", "The Spell" and "Fascination".

-On 17 December 2019, the group appeared on TV 2's De Største Øjeblikke 2019 (English: The Greatest Moments 2019), performing album track "Back of My Bike" and single "Shadows."
+On 17 December 2019, the group appeared on TV 2's De Største Øjeblikke 2019 (English: The Greatest Moments 2019), performing album track "Back of My Bike" and single "Shadows".

 Touring

 The band have also supported the album through various live shows, including performing at SXSW in March 2019 and touring Denmark as part of Grøn Koncert during July 2019.

 Throughout February 2020, the group were due to play a series of headline shows in their native country, with a tour of the United Kingdom following in April 2020.
 In June 2020, the group were also due to play Fredagsrock, the Friday-night concert event at Copenhagen amusement park Tivoli, and the London music festival Mighty Hoopla.

-Owing to the COVID-19 pandemic, however, several of the band's 2020 dates have since been cancelled or rescheduled.
-In place of these cancelations, the group performed "the only Alphabeat gig this Summer," a live-streamed concert atop the Radisson Collection Hotel, Royal Copenhagen on 26 June.
+Owing to the COVID-19 pandemic, however, several of the band's 2020 dates were either cancelled or rescheduled.
+In place of these cancelations, the group performed "the only Alphabeat gig this Summer", a live-streamed concert atop the Radisson Collection Hotel, Royal Copenhagen on 26 June.

 Critical reception

-Initial reception to the album has been mostly positive, with celebrity culture website CelebMix calling the record "a non-stop, popular musical masterpiece packed full of intelligent, well-crafted and well-produced perfect pop hits."
-Music and entertainment website Essentially Pop too praised the record, naming it "a welcome breath of positivity in a worried world," whilst citing opening track "Shadows" as "high energy, fun, and effusive."
+Initial reception to the album was mostly positive, with celebrity culture website CelebMix calling the record "a non-stop, popular musical masterpiece packed full of intelligent, well-crafted and well-produced perfect pop hits".
+Music and entertainment website Essentially Pop too praised the record, naming it "a welcome breath of positivity in a worried world", whilst citing opening track "Shadows" as "high energy, fun, and effusive".

-OK! gave the album 4/5 stars, claiming the listener "won't be able to help hitting the dancefloor and throwing some old school shapes," whilst New! gave a similarly positive review, claiming the album was "all killer, no filler."
+OK! gave the album 4/5 stars, claiming the listener "won't be able to help hitting the dancefloor and throwing some old school shapes", whilst New! gave a similarly positive review, claiming the album was "all killer, no filler".
 Review website Stereoboard too praised the record, noting that the album "heralds a return to the more organic aesthetic of...
-‘This Is Alphabeat,’" and calling it a "nine track gem;" the website gave the release a 4/5 star rating.
+This Is Alphabeat" and calling it a "nine track gem"; the website gave the release a 4/5 star rating.

 Music magazine Classic Pop was more critical, however, rating the album 4 stars.
-The publication praised the band's "timeless radio-friendly euphoria" but panned the short length of the album and the track "Sing a Song."
-Nordic music fansite Scandipop praised "Sing a Song," however, calling it "brutally honest but tongue-in-cheek," whilst commending the record as a whole for being "wall-to-wall, heart-on-its-sleeve, brilliant, unabashed pop."
+The publication praised the band's "timeless radio-friendly euphoria" but panned the short length of the album and the track "Sing a Song".
+Nordic music fansite Scandipop praised "Sing a Song", however, calling it "brutally honest but tongue-in-cheek", whilst commending the record as a whole for being "wall-to-wall, heart-on-its-sleeve, brilliant, unabashed pop".